 Centre for Studies in Arts and Culture

-As part of your four-year degree program you may complete a Concentration with these foci:
+As part of your four-year degree program you may focus your studies by choosing one of the following:

 Certificate Programs at STAC are a great way to try out university-level studies as a part-time student and complete a program in less than two years.
 These programs include: